 One of the first times I took an overseas flight, I accidentally scared the crap out of a young security officer.
 After the metal detector had signaled me as a potentially dangerous person, he gestured me to let him search me.
 I went along and watched him while he was searching and patting my body.
 When he reached my chest and casually patted it, the look in his eyes changed from confident, over confused to plain fear.
 Had he been patting down a woman?
-Little did I know at this time that it always has to be someone of my gender who searches me.
+Little did I know at this time that it always has to be someone of my gender who searches me and it might have been better if I had been informed about lesbian travel and genderqueer travel.
 It happens a lot that the official just let me choose who should do the searching, probably because they don’t know.

 No matter the country you’re traveling to, misgendering happens everywhere.
 Although the countries that are more progressive, usually have a better trans visibility.
 Therefore people are more used to interacting with genderfluid people.
 Depending on your looks, you will still be judged and labeled.
 We all do that.
 There’s no escaping the labels.
 That’s why it’s very important to learn how to deal with it and have decent responses ready.
 If you’ve had hormone therapy or surgery, you should have a card that explains why your looks don’t match your passport gender.
 Use it whenever needed and try to keep calm.

 The USA body scan appears to be an issue for a lot of trans people.
 The officials need to choose the blue or the pink button, based on your gender appearance.
 If this official misgenders you, trouble awaits.
 Your body shows anomalies, usually in the chest or groin area.
 You could also be in transition and have anomalies in both areas.
 The scanner will signal you and you will most likely be searched by someone who has the same gender as you.
 Feeling the annoyance already?
 Keep reading to know the rules and regulations.
 Learn how to make it through airport security unscathed.